JanMStraub/Cooperative-Robot-Behavior-from-Basic-Action-Modules/ACRLPython/LLMcommunication/README.md

-# Claude API Vision Integration for Unity Robots
+# LLM Vision Integration for Unity Robots

-Real-time vision analysis for Unity robot cameras using Claude API.
-Stream camera images from Unity via TCP and send them to Claude for instant AI-powered analysis.
+Real-time vision analysis for Unity robot cameras using either **Claude API** (cloud-based) or **Ollama** (local LLM).
+Stream camera images from Unity via TCP and send them to an LLM for instant AI-powered analysis.

 ## Architecture

-The system consists of three components:
+The system supports two LLM backends:

+### Option 1: Claude API (Cloud)
 1. **Unity (C#)** - `CameraController` + `ImageSender` capture and stream images via TCP
 2. **StreamingServer.py** - Receives images from Unity and stores them in memory
 3. **SendScreenshots.py** - Fetches images from StreamingServer and sends to Claude API